DFE-Digital/dfe-complete-conversions-transfers-and-changes/doc/console-and-logs.md

 ## Log access

+We have two options to view logs:

-The only logs we have right now are streamed out of the running container, we expect this to change soon.
+- log stream: live logs coming out of the current running container
+- logs: database of all logs

+### Log stream

 To access the log stream:

+- open a PIM for the appropriate environment
 - visit the [Azure Portal](https://portal.azure.com) and ensure you are in the `DfE Platform Identity`
 - Locate the `Container Apps` module